 Tips for a Great Scientific Talk from the Emerging Researchers Network

 - Rules and Policies for Kentucky Junior Academy

 - Junior Academy Scoring rubric

-- Download the 2018 Waiver- required for participation (word) or (pdf)
+- Download the 2019 Waiver- required for participation (word file)

 - Publish your Research